 - World of Hyatt

-For example, Holly Johnson, credit card expert at Club Thrifty, transferred a combination of Amex Membership Rewards points and Chase Ultimate Rewards points to her Flying Blue account for an upcoming Europe trip.
+For example, Holly Johnson, credit card expert at Club Thrifty, transferred a combination of American Express Membership Rewards® points and Chase Ultimate Rewards points to her Flying Blue account for an upcoming Europe trip.

 “It was 50,000 Flying Blue miles round-trip plus $93ish per person in fees into Munich and home from Zurich,” she said.
 “Our economy flights retail for $1,800.”